jdoleary/Spellmasons/docs/CriticalPath.md

         - discord on phone
         - my voice on separate audio track in OBS
         - Game audio in OBS
+        - Remember
+            - Do you want your mouse recorded
-        - Music OFF, REMEMBER MUSIC OFF
+            - Music OFF, **REMEMBER MUSIC OFF WHEN RECORDING**
     - Record multiplayer playtest
-    - Get Steampage approved
-        - Forward Spellmasons.com to steam back
     - Make Trailer
     - Start marketing
 - Milestone | **Final Content**